-You’ve heard of intellectual intelligence (IQ) and emotional intelligence (EQ) a measures of a person’s reasoning and emotional ability, respectively.
+You’ve heard of intellectual intelligence (IQ) and emotional intelligence (EQ) a measure of a person’s reasoning and emotional ability, respectively.
 But are you familiar with spatial intelligence and its importance in education and learning?

 Spatial intelligence or spatial ability is the skill required to mentally manipulate 2D and 3D objects.

 So why should classroom teachers be interested in their students’ spatial intelligence?
-Well, according to a recent 45-year comprehensive study into ‘genius’, exceptional spatial ability of students aged 13 years can predict creative and scholarly achievements over 30 years later.
+Well, according to a recent 45-year comprehensive study into ‘genius’, the exceptional spatial ability of students aged 13 years can predict creative and scholarly achievements over 30 years later.

 Study of Mathematically Precocious Youth